How to make customer service accessible

 Welcome support persons

 Support persons help people with a disability perform daily tasks.
-Often, people who need the help of a support person are not able to do certain things by themselves.
 For example, a support person might help with communication, mobility or personal care.
 Without support, that person may be unable to access your organization or your services.
+A support person may be a paid professional, a volunteer, a family member or friend of the person with a disability.
+When creating your policies:

 - think about how customers who require the assistance of a support person will use your services